moltenot/colour-palette-gen/README.md

 ## Package

 This is packaged as Python Package using the [flit build system](https://flit.pypa.io/en/stable/).
+To build the package you should have the virtualenv enabled, and call `flit build`, which will create an installable wheel in the dist sub-folder.

 Any colour palette generator should extend `utils.ImageAnalyzer` in order to have predictable inferences on each image.